This article is a collection of other setup-related articles. Links to the other articles can be found throughout!

 - A location without an integration will be considered a "warehouse" location.
-Items are tracked, can be manually adjusted, and can be transferred to other locations.
-Shopventory will keep notes on which Items are where, but they can only be sold from locations with connected POS accounts.
+Products are tracked, can be manually adjusted, and can be transferred to other locations.
+Shopventory will keep notes on which Products are where, but they can only be sold from locations with connected POS accounts.
 Learn more about warehouses here.

 Note: The time zone that's set in the Locations & Integrations tab is what will be used to generate your reports, so make sure the time zone is accurate.

 - If you have more than one location for your business, add them now!
 After you create an additional location and fill in the basic info, you can add an integration (e.g. a Square or Clover account) to track your sales.
 Now Shopventory can help you manage your inventory all across the board.

 You can do this in the Locations and Integrations tab in the Settings section.